rodrigoalexandre/sam-eeg-stress-convneuralnetwork/README.md

   </tr>
 </table>

-The libraries used in the project were: Tensorflow, Keras, scikit-learn, Pandas, scipy, Imbalanced-learn, Matplotlib and Seaborn.
+The libraries used in the project were: Tensorflow, Keras, scikit-learn, Pandas, scipy, Imbalanced-learn, Matplotlib, and Seaborn.